-478 Beacon was designed by William Y. Peters, architect, and built in 1892-1893 by W. A. & H. A. Root, builders, as the home of investment banker and stock broker Philip Van Rensselaer Ely and his wife, Marian Glyde (Bigelow) Ely.
+478 Beacon was designed by William Y. Peters, architect, and built in 1892-1893 by W. A. & H. A. Root Co.
+(William A. Root, Jr., and Henry A. Root), masons, as the home of investment banker and stockbroker Philip Van Rensselaer Ely and his wife, Marian Glyde (Bigelow) Horton Ely.
 He is shown as the owner on the original building permit application, dated October 28, 1892.
-In 1893, the Elys had lived at 341 Beacon.

 In July of 1896, he married again, to Louise Annette Gaudelet.
 After their marriage, they lived at 478 Beacon, and Anna Sears Amory moved to 7 Fairfield.

-William and Louise Amory lived at 478 Beacon until about 1902, when they moved to 407 Commonwealth.
+William and Louise Amory continued to live at 478 Beacon during the 1901-1902 winter season, but moved thereafter to 407 Commonwealth.

-In early 1903, 478 Beacon was purchased from the Amorys by attorney William Orison Underwood and his wife, Bessie Knight (Shoemaker) Underwood.
-The transaction was reported in the Boston Globe on January 11, 1903.
+On December 29, 1902, 478 Beacon was purchased from Louise Amory by attorney William Orison Underwood.
+He and his wife, Bessie Knight (Shoemaker) Underwood, made it their home.
 They previously had lived at the Hotel Somerset.
 They continued to live at 478 Beacon during the 1906-1907 winter season, but moved thereafter to 53 Beacon.

-In July of 1929, W. E. Cooper (probably James Hooper’s agent) applied for (and subsequently received) permission to build a new penthouse.
+In July of 1929, W. E. Cooper (probably James Hooper’s agent) applied for (and subsequently received) permission to build a penthouse addition.

-By 1949, 478 Beacon was owned by Thomas J. Diab.
+On April 25, 1949, 478 Beacon was acquired from James Hooper’s estate by real estate dealer Thomas J. Diab.
 In May of 1949, he applied for (and subsequently received) permission to convert the property from a single-family dwelling into nine apartments.

-The property changed hands, including going through foreclosure, and in June of 1977 was purchased by Alvin L. Lipsky.
+On June 23, 1977, the Gardner Savings Bank foreclosed on its mortgage to George and Edith Colantino and sold 478 Beacon to Alvin L. Lipsky.
 In October of 1977, he filed for (and subsequently received) permission to convert the property from eleven apartments and one doctor’s office to twelve apartments.

-The property changed hands and in January of 1979 was purchased by Neal Gold and Irvin H. Kooris, trustees of the 478 Beacon Street Trust.
+The property changed hands and on January 11, 1979, was purchased by Neal Gold and Irvin H. Kooris, trustees of the 478 Beacon Street Trust.

 In July of 1979, they converted the property into twelve condominium units, the 478 Beacon Street Condominium, with eleven units in the main building and one in the carriage house at the rear.